IBM/watson-banking-chatbot/README.md

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
 Once deployed, the app can be viewed by clicking 'View app'.
 ![](doc/source/images/toolchain-pipeline.png)

 3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
 The app is named `watson-banking-chatbot` with a unique suffix.
-The following services are created and easily identified by the "wbc-" prefix:
+The following services are created and easily identified by the `wbc-` prefix:
     * wbc-conversation-service
     * wbc-discovery-service
     * wbc-natural-language-understanding-service